Travel Series Volume # 8

 Mark and I will never be down to 1 combined suitcase, but I am a much better packer since that trip.
 In addition to tips I get from my friends, I do research on Pinterest and travel blogs.
 There is a lot of great information available for you like Packing Lists, Capsule Wardrobe ideas, and suggestions for helpful items you may want to have for your trip.

 Travel Packing Tip: Take only items you really need.
-If something comes up that you you need on your trip, you can probably find it pretty reasonably priced wherever you are at.
+If something comes up that you need on your trip, you can probably find it pretty reasonably priced wherever you are at.

 My friend Cody suggests spending a little extra on some good quality travel wear and the right gear.
 He says to invest in a good carry on backpack/bag that fits the requirements for budget airlines in order to save you money on luggage fees.
 These savings eventually end up paying for the bag over time.
 Purchase travel wear that is casual, antimicrobial, breathable, moisture wicking and quick drying.
 As Morpha also mentioned, these items can be washed in a sink and dryed quickly if necessary therefore saving room in your luggage, and reducing fees for extra bags.

-Some brands he recommends are Exofficio, Parana, Royal Robbins, Ice Breaker and Smart wool.
+Some brands Cody recommends are Exofficio, Parana, Royal Robbins, Ice Breaker and Smart wool.
 He says that although some of these items may seem a bit pricey to purchase, they are durable, multipurpose items and worth their weight in gold.
 So spend a little up front on these items to save a lot over time.

 If you are travelling to Europe, I reccomend getting a multi-voltage adapter.
 You may want one that also doubles as a phone charging port.
 Different European countries use different types of power plug styles.
 Our adapter was a lifesaver during our trip.
 I also packed an empty flat duffel in our sundry bag in case we needed it to bring home any treasures we found.
 I saved bubble wrap sheets prior to the trip and placed a few layers of them in the bottom of my suitcase before packing in my clothing.
 This worked out great since I brought back 11 bottles of Italian wine and spirits.
 I just rolled them with the bubble wrap, utilized some cardboard carriers and placed them between things in the suitcase on the the way home.
 Everything made it home safely.